truckspace/laravel-walkway/README.md

 **Columns**

- By default, Walkway publishd a migration file which contains a field to store the users Truckspace ID and a tokens field.
+ By default, Walkway publishes a migration file which contains a field to store the users Truckspace ID and a tokens field.
 The tokens field is used to store the users access token, refresh token and the date the access token expries (7 days after issue).

+If you change the names of the columns in the default migration, you will need to update the id and tokens config value to match the column names.

+Walkway also supports encrypting the content of the tokens field.
+This can be changed by setting the `encrypt` value to either `true` or `false`.

 ```
 'columns' => [